 Around them, fifty wooden chalets are assembled and filled with Christmas goodies for you to enjoy, from delicious smelling candles and beautifully crafted decorations, to handmade greeting cards and unusual jewellery.

-You can enjoy a great value trip to Northern Europe with our exclusive offers on ferry travel.
-Get fantastic discounts with P&O Ferries and Brittany Ferries.
+You can enjoy a great value trip to Northern Europe – and receive extra savings – with Saga's exclusive offers on ferry travel.